DanielVeldkamp/PwnedPasswordsChecker/README.md

 How to use:

-⋅⋅* Use Python 3
+* Use Python 3
-⋅⋅* Before running the script, download the requests Python module by going into CMD and typing `pip install requests` ⋅⋅* Use the script by calling it this way in CMD: `python pwned.py PasswordToCheck`
+* Before running the script, download the requests Python module by going into CMD and typing `pip install requests`
+* Use the script by calling it this way in CMD: `python pwned.py passwordToCheck`